-The head of the FDA, Dr. Janet Woodcock, calls for investigation into the agency’s own controversial approval of Biogen’s Aduhelm, the first drug approved to treat Alzheimer’s in almost 20 years.
+The head of the FDA called for investigation into the agency's own controversial approval of Aduhelm, the first drug approved to treat Alzheimer’s in almost 20 years.

 In June, the U.S. Food and Drug Administration (FDA) approved the first new drug for treating Alzheimer’s disease in almost 20 years.
 The drug, aducanumab, is being prescribed to patients under the brand name Aduhelm.
 Last week, the FDA revised the drug’s label, restricting its use of Aduhelm to people with early-stage Alzheimer’s.
 Now, members of Congress and even the head of the FDA are calling for an investigation into the process that led up to the controversial approval.